5T33Z0/OC-Little-Translated/13_Peripherals/Fixing_Webcams.md

 - Prompts for granting permissions to 3rd party apps don't pop-up if Apple Mobile File Integrity (AMFI) is disabled.

 ## Solutions
 Since disabling AMFI requires System Integrity Protection (SIP) to be disabled in the first place, re-enabling SIP can be a solution.
-Below you will find 3 different approaches for fixing this issue…
+Below you will find 4 different solutions for fixing this issue…

-### Solution 0: Add `AMFIPass.kext`
+### Solution 0: Add `AMFIPass.kext` (best)
 The beta version of OpenCore Legacy patcher 0.6.7 introduced a new Kext called `AMFIPass` which allows booting macOS with AMFI enabled even if root patches have been applied – which would be impossible otherwise.
-Since this kext is not yet publicly available yet, you have to extrac it from OCLP itself.
+Since this kext is not yet publicly available yet, you have to extract it from OCLP itself.

 **Extracting the kext from OpenCore Patcher**: